A Reference Guide to OSHA Cards

 30-Hour Department of Labor Outreach Completion cards are awarded to students who successfully complete 30 hours of construction or general industry OSHA Outreach training.
 The 10-Hour Construction DOL card is an orange/dark gold color, while the 10-Hour General Industry DOL card is blue.

 OSHA Trainer Card

 OSHA Trainer Cards signify authority to train OSHA 10-hour and 30-hour Outreach courses and to receive and issue completion cards to students.
-Trainer courses are offered by the OSHA Training Institute Education Centers, including the USF OTI Education Center.
+Trainer courses are offered by the University of South Florida.
 These courses are sometimes known as OSHA 500 (Construction Industry Trainer Course) or OSHA 501 (General Industry Trainer Course).
 Note: these courses are not available online.